-Issue of four former reps not discussed at PH presidential council meeting
+Issue of four former reps not discussed at PH Presidential Council meeting

 “The interests of the people are more important than any individual.
 As they are not members of any component party of Pakatan Harapan, the question of their candidacy in the state election did not arise in today's meeting,” the statement read.

-The statement also said that the meeting decided to send representatives to meet and discuss with the Election Commission (EC) on the standard operating procedures (SOPs) for the state election.
+The statement also said that the meeting decided to send representatives to meet and discuss with the Election Commission (EC) on the standard operating procedures (SOP) for the state election.

 Election Commission (EC) chairman Datuk Abdul Ghani Salleh announced that Nov 20 had been set as polling day while nomination day is Nov 8 and early polling is Nov 16.